GDTMG232/YouTube-Downloader/README.md

 1. **Edit `fflocation.txt`**:
    - Replace `YOUR_FFMPEG_DIRECTORY` with the path to your ffmpeg folder.
+   - Set `;DIRECTORY` to 1 if the directory you need is the only one there.

 2. **Run the YouTube Downloader**:
    - Open CMD and navigate to the YouTube Downloader folder.